ORD - LAX

 ORD

 At ORD, security lines can exceed 30 minutes during peak times.
-Arrive early to ensure a smooth departure.
+Arrive early to avoid delays, especially for morning flights.

 Read more about ORDby Stefanie Waldek